slowernews/archi-project/README.md

 ===
 ####Layers:

-- as defined in the dwg file attached.
+- as defined in the dwg and ctb files attached.

 ===
 ####Others: